ranapp/ECS171Project/README.md

 # ECS171Project Group 19

 ## Project_Group19.ipynb
-Contains all EDA part, training models and the results.
+Contains all EDA, data preprocessing, training models and the results.

 ## Dataset
 dataset.csv contains the data used for this project.